CharlottaG/KnitCo/README.md

 - As a user, I want to be able to view product details for each product so that I can learn about the price, description, product rating, see the product image, and available colors.
 - As a user, I want to be able to view the return policy so that I understand the conditions and process for returning items.
 - As a user, I want to be able to search for a product by name so that I can find the product I'm looking for.
+- As a store owner, I want to be able to manage products backend, so that I can keep my store updated and relevant.
+- As a store owner, I want to be able to manage orders backend, so that I can process and send orders to customers.

 **Should have** (Completed for this release)
 - As a user, I want to be able to filter products by different criteria (e.g., price, brand, material) so that I can narrow down my options.